ytaki0801/fpLISP/README.md

 ## Current Language Specification

 It is mostly a subset of Scheme except built-in function naming convention and lack of global environment.
-It means that just one S-expression is supposed to be run.
+The latter means that just one nested S-expression is supposed to be run.

 * Special forms
 	* `lambda` with lexical scope and Lisp-1